-The participant may enter more than one paid work experience activity prior to exit from the youth program.
-A participant's work experience schedule will be determined on an individual basis; however, the maximum number of hours any one participant can't exceed 40 hours a week.
+The participant may enter more than one paid work experience activity prior to exiting from the youth program.
+A participant's work experience schedule will be determined on an individual basis; however, the maximum number of hours any one participant should not exceed 40 hours a week.
 The exact duration will be set as appropriate for the participant's employment goals, background and skill level as reflected in the individual employment plan.
 Participants cannot take part in a work experience activity until the "Work Experience Agreement" has been approved and signed by all parties.

-Wages paid will be at an hourly rate that is equivalent to trainees/employees who are similarly situated in similar occupations by the same employer and who have similar training, experience, and skills, less \$1.00 per hour.
-For example, if trainees normally are paid \$14.00 per hour, then the wage for the participant in a work experience would be \$13.00 per hour.
-The wage rate will be reviewed on an annual or more frequent basis to adjust for labor market conditions.
+Wages paid will be at an hourly rate that is equivalent to trainees/employees who are similarly situated in similar occupations by the same employer and who have similar training, experience, and skills.

-Youth program service provider and participant mutually review and determine the feasibility of utilizing a work experience activity.
+Youth program service provider and participants mutually review and determine the feasibility of utilizing a work experience activity.
 The activity should focus on learning about their career goal.

-The selection of a worksite for a paid and/or unpaid work experience is determined by the needs of the participant/employer.
-The employer agrees to provide work-related activities for the participant(s) to develop basic work habits, learn occupational skills, and gain usable "Work Experience" to promote future employment.
+The selection of a worksite for a paid and/or unpaid work experience is determined by the needs of the participant and worksite.
+The worksite agrees to provide work-related activities for the participant(s) to develop basic work habits, learn occupational skills, and gain usable "Work Experience" to promote future employment.